yocontra/holla/README.md

 You can set req.name before calling cb to change the name (useful if you send up a cookie in .register then do a lookup for the real name)

+## Effects

+There is effects.css in the repository with some common CSS classes you will want when dealing with RTC video tags (flip, shadow, reflect, fadein, etc.).
+These are prefixed with rtc (example: .rtc-flip)

 ## LICENSE

 (MIT License)